 Remember that winding sound.
 The click, click, click, click of the dial on a disposable camera?
 And then that purring whine of the flash re-charging?
 If you’re old enough- you remember.
 When I close my eyes and think back- that was the sound of the beginning of my photography journey.

 We were on a first name basis at the Walmart photo counter as soon as I turned 16.
 Every weekend I’d drop off a disposable camera full of that week’s highlights and browse the craft aisles for an hour until I could pick them up.
 (What- first name status at Walmart is not something a lot of people brag about? pshhh…)

-Before I knew anything about exposure or aperture or shutter speed, I knew the most important thing about photography to me: I wanted to capture every moment on film.
+Before I knew anything about exposure or aperture or shutter speed, I knew the most important thing about photography to me: I wanted to freeze moments so that I could look back on them someday.
 While a lot of my friends could spend every night surrounded by people, I found that I always appreciated at least a night or two of quiet.
-Time to sit on my bedroom floor surrounded by edging scissors, construction paper and rubber cement, listening to Train, and creating somewhat rudimentary scrapbooks.
+Time to sit on my bedroom floor surrounded by edging scissors, construction paper and rubber cement, listening to Train, and creating somewhat-rudimentary scrapbooks.
 Yeah… I didn’t have a lot of boyfriends, but I had shoeboxes and shoeboxes full of photographs.

-These days, I’m no longer winding up diposal cameras, and I no longer visit the one-hour photo counter with any regularity.
-I like to think I’ve learned a thing or two on the technical side over the years (mostly by trial and error and more than my share of googling).
+These days, I’m no longer winding up disposable cameras, and I no longer visit the one-hour photo counter with any regularity.
+I like to think I’ve learned a thing or two on the technical side and that maybe the photos are improving too.
 A few things haven’t changed, though: I still never want to miss a moment, my greatest passion is capturing those moments in photographs, and I still listen to a whole lot of Train.